MZanggl/formakase/README.md

   computed: {
     messages() {
       return {
-        valueMissing(element) { // define as a function
-          return `Field ${element.name} is required!`
+        tooShort: 'This is too short!' // 👈 define message as a string valueMissing(element) { // 👈 or as a function return `Field ${element.name} is required!`
         },
-        tooShort: 'This is too short!' // or as a string }
+      }
     }
   }